andycroll/andycroll.com/_posts/2017/2017-10-15-rescue-specific-errors-do-not-rescue-exception-or-standarderror.md

   alt: 'David Hasslehoff.
 Smouldering.'
 ---

-There are many built-in error classes in Ruby & Rails.
+There are many built-in error classes in Ruby and Rails.
 Most of these errors are subclasses of Ruby’s StandardError.
-[Ruby docs](http://ruby-doc.org/core-2.4.2/StandardError.html) are here.
+You can find more information in the relevant [Ruby docs](http://ruby-doc.org/core-2.4.2/StandardError.html).

 ## Instead of…